Fremantle Stuff > People > Lawrence Isaac Alexander

 His attractive two storeyed house stood in Cantonment Road (Now Queen Victoria Street) opposite the Flying Angel Missions to Seaman.
 About 1910 he shifted his abode to Ord St., Perth.

 Losing the Will's [sic] agency resulted in a modest contraction of the firm's activities, and, in 1911 a shift was made to 41-43 High Street, next to P & O Hotel.
 In those far-off days, the firm of P. Falk and Coy was the answer to a Christmas - Tree promoter's prayer, as the variety of toys and presents was completely bewildering both as to range and price.
 "MADE IN GERMANY", was the all-too familiar tag, and, consequently the Great War hampered any attempt to increase turnover.
 The return to peace-time conditions in 1919, decided the firm to determine [?] the Fremantle branch, which was managed by Mr L. Silverstone.

 Henceforth, P. FALK & COY operated from Murray Street, nearly opposite Forrest Place, Perth, and Egan St. Kalgoorlie.
 Lawrence and Annie lived to 69 and 76 and are both buried in the Orthodox Section of Karrakata [sic, Cemetery].
 For a short time, Wray Ave was named Alexander Road from 1904 to 1914.

-This bio was given to me by Ari Antonovsky, who uses it as part of an tour he conducts of the Jewish section of the Fremantle Cemetery.
+This bio was given to me by Ari Antonovsky, who uses it as part of an tour he conducts entitled 'Visiting the residents of the Jewish section of the Fremantle Cemetery', as above.
 I have no information about S. Jones.